Step into the Future of Air Mobility

 08:15 - 08:30Intro Remarks

-08:30 - 09:30VERTIPORTS INTEGRATION: the challenges, opportunities and progress in the integration in cities, airports and other infrastructure
+08:30 - 09:30VERTIPORTS INTEGRATION: the challenges, opportunities and progress of integrating AAM in city centers, airports and other locations

 10:30 - 11:00Break

-11:00 - 12:00HYBRIDIZATION: how hybrid powertrains can expand aircraft capability allowing operators and OEMs to serve the Asian marketHYDROGEN IN ASIA: how is the region preparing to use and deploy hydrogen in aviation
+11:00 - 12:00HYBRID POWER IN AAM: how hybrid powertrains can expand aircraft capabilities allowing operators and OEMs to better serve the Asian marketHYDROGEN IN ASIA: how is the region preparing to use and deploy hydrogen in aviation

 PANEL